michaeltelford/broken_link_finder/README.md

 Does what it says on the tin.
 Finds a websites broken links.

 Simply point it a website and it will crawl all its webpages searching for and identifing any broken links on those pages.
 You will then be presented with a nice concise summary of your sites broken links.

+The only exception or gotcha is that the `wgit` doesn't currently follow redirects meaning they will appear as broken links in the results.

 ## Made Possible By